Frequently Asked Questions

 - Do you have a vendor trade show at all your events?

 We offer a vendor trade show at the Annual Conference in July.
 Table top exhibit fees are $1,000 for CCWC members, $1,200 for non-members.
 Foyer booth exhibits are $1,500 for CCWC members and $1,700 for non-members.

 - Are there speaking opportunities at your events?

 Yes, there are opportunities to speak at the Annual Conference.
 Speaking proposals can be submitted to Association Services Coordinator Mandy Puliz at email@example.com.
 All proposals will be vetted by the Conference Committee, and you will be notified with a decision.

 - Can anyone participate on the Conference Committee?

 At this time, the Conference Committee is comprised of a select group of CCWC Board Directors and special advisors.
-This small group of seven individuals meets bimonthly and is able to work efficiently on planning and presenting CCWC’s premier annual event.
+This small group meets bimonthly and is able to work efficiently on planning and presenting CCWC’s premier annual event.